School Admission Appeals Solicitors

 Legal Advice for parents and carers in London and the UK

-When might you need a school admission appeals lawyer?
+Need a school admission appeals lawyer?

 School admission arrangements can be a stressful for parents.
 After you have made your application in the autumn term, the academic year before your child is to start at a new school, you must wait a few months for the decision.